CamilleBeau/Loris/modules/configuration/test/TestPlan.md

 6. Test editing a currently existing trajectory.
 Test resetting the form as well with the reset button.
   [Manual Test]
+7. Test deleting a currently existing trajectory.
-7. Test the breadcrumb to see if you can navigate back to the main config page.
+8. Test the breadcrumb to see if you can navigate back to the main config page.
   [Automation Test]